My 21st Century Blues: Background

-The British singer-songwriter Raye, born Rachel Keen, demonstrated an interest for music since a young age, entering the BRIT School at 10.
+The British singer-songwriter Raye, born Rachel Keen, demonstrated an interest in music from a young age, entering the BRIT School at 10.
 She focused on writing music after school with assistance from teachers.
 In 2014, at age 16, Raye self-released the EP Welcome to the Winter on SoundCloud.
 She signed to the record label Polydor Records in the same year after she was recommended by the singer Olly Alexander, and had an R&B album already written and ready to be released.
 She subsequently started working on her music, and co-wrote songs for several artists, including Beyoncé and Charli XCX.
 Raye spawned two top 20 singles in the United Kingdom, and the platinum-certified collaborations "You Don't Know Me" (2016), "Secrets" (2020), and "Bed" (2021).

 According to Raye, Polydor pressured her to release "chart-friendly dance tracks" that she did not like.
 Releasing music of several genres, she struggled with her own identity, saying that she "didn't know who [she] was" musically, later believing that it was not consistent.
 Raye released various projects, including an extended play (EP) titled Euphoric Sad Songs (2020).
 In June 2021, the singer was informed that she could not release a debut album with Polydor if her single "Call on Me" (2021) underperformed on record charts.
 She later expressed her frustration through tweets and received support from fellow musicians, before parting ways with the label and becoming an independent artist.
 In 2022, she signed with the distribution company Human Re Sources, and began to own her master recordings.